tayloraswift/godot-swift/Examples/type-reference.md

 The `Godot::Array` type in GDScript corresponds to the *Godot Swift* type `Godot.List`.

-Despite its name, the `Godot::Array` type is semantically equivalent to a Swift tuple, and in many situations, *Godot Swift* allows you to bridge `Godot::Array`’s directly to Swift tuple types, without having to go through `Godot.List` intermediates.
+Despite its name, the `Godot::Array` type is semantically equivalent to an `inout` Swift tuple, and in many situations, *Godot Swift* allows you to bridge `Godot::Array`’s directly to Swift tuple types, without having to go through `Godot.List` intermediates.

 > **Warning:** Do not confuse `Godot.List` with `Godot.Array<T>`. `Godot.Array<T>` corresponds to the *pooled* array types in GDScript.